earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 328 directories, 2028 files
 ```

-`broot` solves this problem by being aware of the size of your terminal window and sizing to fit it.
+`broot` solves this problem by being aware of the size of your terminal window and adapting its output to fit it.

 <div class="wide-code">
 {% picture {{site.pimages}}{{page.slug}}/broot.png --picture --alt {{ bRoot }} %}